 FODMAP IT!™ Beet Yogurt Dip with Walnuts

 This FODMAP IT!™ Beet Yogurt Dip with Walnuts was inspired by a Yotam Ottolenghi recipe.
-You can eat beets in small portions (3/4 ounce; 20 g) on the the low FODMAP diet.
+You can eat beets in small portions on the low FODMAP diet.
 This recipe puts the small amount to great use.

 - 4 ounces (115 g) fresh red beetroot (about one large)

 - 1 1/3 cup (327 g) lactose-free yogurt, divided